-The endorsement of candidates is the core of our mission and an obligation the board takes seriously.
-Georgia’s WIN List is often one of the first organizations to endorse once qualifying closes.
+Candidate endorsements are the core of our mission and an obligation our Board takes seriously.
+Georgia’s WIN List is often one of the first organizations to announce endorsements after the qualifying period ends.
 Because the endorsement means money from WIN List and the women who comprise our donor network, an endorsement is not awarded lightly.
 Often, other groups follow the WIN List lead in making their own endorsements because we are respected for our rigorous process.

 While the process for receiving a Georgia’s WIN List endorsement requires more documents than other groups, the endorsement comes with many benefits:

 - Promotion through the WIN List email newsletter

 - Promotion during events